Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/fusion_crafting_93212.md

 #####§nHow It Works

 ######§nRecipes
-Each recipe requires 3 things:
+Each recipe requires 3 things:

 A Catalyst
 Fusion Ingredients